lolcommits/lolcommits/README.md

 By default, the lolimages are stored by a Github style short SHA in a `~/.lolcommits` directory created for you.

 ## Installation (for Mac OS X)
-We've gotten rid of most of the dependency chain, yay!

 You'll need imagesnap and imagemagick installed.
 [Homebrew](http://mxcl.github.com/homebrew/) makes this easy.
 Simply do:

 	brew install imagemagick